 Retention of top candidates is intimately tied to how you attract candidates.
 If first impressions are foundational, then attracting hard to find talent needs to be rooted in the realities of where you are as an organization and the realities of the journey you hope to take with the candidate.
 This will build a solid foundation, one built for long-term success.
 Yes, some candidates will shy away from your reality, but better now than after you hire them.
 If you want to retain great employees, build your foundation on trust, authenticity & transparency (I knew I could get these searchable buzzwords in my article).
-This process stands to draw great candidates into your story where they will see themselves as a vital character in your great adventure as a business striving for high ideals.
+This process stands to draw great candidates into your story where they will see themselves as a vital character in your great business adventure – one which strives for high ideals.

 In the end, hiring is a relationship formation process and needs to be handled as such.
 If you would like to learn more about how Hansen Back is able to deliver retained search results that statistically dominate our industry, please check us out at www.hansenback.com